kore4lyf/notes/node/nodejs_and_Expressjs_by_john_milga.md

 - Full-stack

 ### Global Variables
-Global variables are variables thatcan be accessed anywhere in an application.
+Global variables are variables that can be accessed anywhere in an application.
 - __dirname - path to current directory
 - __filename - filename
 - require - function to use modules (commonJS) e.t.c